 McDaniel, M. A. & Schlager, M. S. (1990).
 Discovery learning and transfer of problem solving skills.
 Cognition and Instruction, 7(2), pp. 129-159, Hillsdale, NJ: Lawrence Erlbaum Associates, Inc.

-A framework for understanding the effects of discovery learning on the transfer of problem-solving skill is presented.A distinction is drawn between applying a learned strategy on a transfer problem versus having to generate a novel strategy to solve a transfer problem.
-The main premise of the framework is that requiring discovery of a strategy while in training encourages the activation or refinement of procedures that are useful for generating a novel strategy.
-In general, then, the primary benefit of discovery is that it should facilitate transfer to tasks requiring a novel strategy.
-Learning by discovery, however, may provide little benefit for tasks that can be completed only by applying the learned strategy.
-Two experiments provided support and further refinement of this hypothesis.
-Experiment 1 used a transfer problem that could be solved with the general strategy learned in training but required new move sequences to instantiate the strategy.
-The results indicated that, when transfer required new move sequences to implement a general strategy learned previously, discovery did not enhance transfer of that strategy.
-In experiment 2, some transfer problems required using a strategy other than that learned in training.
-As predicted, in this transfer situation, having to discover a strategy while in training produced better transfer than being provided with a strategy in training.
-Thus, discovering a strategy provided benefits when a new strategy had to be generated to solve a transfer problem but not when the learned strategy could be applied, albeit with new moves, to the transfer problem.
-Educational implications are discussed.
+Two experiments provide support for and further refinement of the hypothesis generated by a framework for understanding the effects of discovery learning on the transfer of problem-solving skills.
+The hypothesis states that (1) discovery should facilitate transfer to tasks requiring a novel strategy, but (2) may provide little benefit for tasks that can be completed only by applying the learned strategy.
+Data from 90 undergraduates (Exp 1) indicate that when transfer required new move sequences to implement a general strategy learned previously, discovery did not enhance transfer of that strategy.
+For 140 undergraduates (Exp 2), some transfer problems required using a strategy other than that learned in training.
+As predicted, in the transfer situation, having to discover a strategy while in training produced better transfer than being provided with a strategy in training.
+(PsycINFO Database Record (c) 2016 APA, all rights reserved)